Disease & Vaccine Information

 According to the CDC, 95 percent of infants vaccinated with two or three doses of Hib conjugate vaccines will develop antibodies thought to be indicative of protection against Haemophilus influenzae type b invasive disease, however, the duration of vaccine acquired immunity from Hib vaccines is unknown.

 The immunogenicity of Hib vaccine varies with severity of immunocompromised and stage of infection in persons with HIV infection.
-The CDC reports Hib vaccines to be effective in persons considered at higher risk for invasive disease, including persons with HIV infection, asplenia, leukemia, and sickle cell disease, however, no efficacy studies have ever been completed to determine the actual effectiveness of the use of Hib vaccines in these high risk populations.
+The CDC reports Hib vaccines to be effective in persons considered at higher risk for invasive disease, including persons with HIV infection, asplenia, leukemia, and sickle cell disease, however, no efficacy studies have ever been completed to determine the actual effectiveness of the use of Hib vaccines in these high-risk populations.

-• ActHIBAccording to the manufacturer’s product insert, ActHIB induces antibodies in 90 percent of infants after the primary series and 98 percent of infants after a booster dose.
-However, Native Americans, a population noted to be at greater risk of Hib invasive disease, have also been found to have a lower immune response to Hib conjugate vaccines.
-Sanofi Pasteur reports that following a full three doses of the vaccine administered between 6 weeks and 6 months of age, only 75 percent of Native American infants were found to have acceptable antibody levels.
-In children with sickle cell anemia, only 89 percent of children were found to have acceptable antibodies after two doses of ActHIB.
+According to the manufacturer’s package insert, ActHIB induces antibodies in 90 percent of infants after the primary series and 98 percent of infants after a booster dose.
+However, Native Americans, a population noted to be at greater risk of Hib invasive disease, have a lower immune response to Hib conjugate vaccines.
+Sanofi Pasteur reports that following a full three doses of the vaccine administered between six weeks and six months of age, only 75 percent of Native American infants had acceptable antibody levels.
+In children with sickle cell anemia, only 89 percent of children had acceptable antibodies after two doses of ActHIB.
 If ActHIB is administered to immunosuppressed individuals, including those receiving immunosuppressive therapy, expected antibody responses may not be obtained.
 This population includes patients with asymptomatic or symptomatic HIV-infection, severe combined immunodeficiency, hypogammaglobulinemia or agammaglobulinemia; altered immune status due to diseases such as leukemia, lymphoma, or generalized malignancy, or an immune system compromised by treatment with corticosteroids, alkylating drugs, antimetabolites or radiation.

-• HIBERIXBased on a clinical efficacy study with unconjugated Haemophilus b polysaccharide vaccine and data from passive antibody studies, an anti-PRP concentration of 0.15 mcg/mL is considered to be the minimal protective level against Hib invasive disease.
+According to the manufacturer’s package insert for HIBERIX, based on a clinical efficacy study with unconjugated Haemophilus b polysaccharide vaccine and data from passive antibody studies, an anti-PRP concentration of 0.15 mcg/mL is considered to be the minimal protective level against Hib invasive disease.
 Data collected from an efficacy study of unconjugated Haemophilus b polysaccharide vaccine indicates that an anti-PRP concentration of ≥1.0 mcg/mL is predictive of protection against invasive Hib disease through at least a one-year period.
 In vaccine efficacy studies, these two particular antibody levels have been used to evaluate the effectiveness of Haemophilus b conjugate vaccines, including HIBERIX.
-According to the HIBERIX product insert, one month following the completion of the three dose Hib primary vaccine series, 96.6 percent of infants were found to have passive antibodies equal to or greater than 0.15 mcg/mL while only 81.2 percent were found to have levels greater than or equal to 1.0 mcg/mL.
+One month following the completion of the three dose Hib primary vaccine series, 96.6 percent of infants were found to have passive antibodies equal to or greater than 0.15 mcg/mL while only 81.2 percent were found to have levels greater than or equal to 1.0 mcg/mL.
 One month following a booster dose of HIBERIX administered between 15 and 18 months of age, 100 percent of children were found to have passive antibodies equal to or greater than 0.15mcg/mL and 99.1 percent were found to have levels greater than or equal to 1.0 mcg/mL.
 The safety and effectiveness of HIBERIX in immunosuppressed children, including children receiving immunosuppressive therapy, has not been evaluated and if administered to this population, the expected immune response may not be obtained.
 Immunosuppressive therapies that may reduce immune response to HIBERIX include irradiation, antimetabolites, alkylating agents, cytotoxic drugs and corticosteroids used in greater than physiologic doses.

 Data on the safety and effectiveness of using VAXELIS following the use of one or two doses of DTaP, IPV, HIB, or hepatitis B vaccine manufactured by another vaccine maker is not available.
 The protective efficacy of the hexavalent vaccine VAXELIS may not extend to all individuals.
 If VAXELIS is administered to immunocompromised persons, including those receiving immunosuppressive therapy, the expected immune response may not be obtained.